-"The vessel is fine, it's safe and everyone on board is very well," expedition leader Chris Turney, a professor of climate change at University of New South Wales in Australia told CNN.
-"Morale is really high."
+“The vessel is fine, it’s safe and everyone on board is very well,” Turney said.
+“Morale is really high.”

-It got stuck in the ice on Monday night -- 15 days after setting out on the second leg of its research trip.
+The ship got stuck in the ice 15 days after setting out on the second leg of its research trip.

-According to Turney, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick some 100 nautical miles east of the French base Dumont D'Urville, about 1,500 nautical miles south of Hobart, Tasmania.
+According to Turney, a professor at the University of New South Wales, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick.
+It was about 100 nautical miles east of the French base Dumont D’Urville, about 1,500 nautical miles south of Hobart, Tasmania.

 On Christmas morning, the ship sent a satellite distress signal after conditions failed to clear.

-The crew had a "great Christmas" despite their situation, Turney told CNN earlier.
+The crew had a “great Christmas” despite their situation, Turney told CNN.
 He said crew members have used the delay to get more work done.

 “We’ve just kept the team busy,” he said.

 The expedition is trying to update scientific measurements taken by an Australian expedition led by Douglas Mawson that set out in 1911.